exactly-once/Home/content/docs/idempotency-is-not-enough.md

----
-Title: Idempotency is not enough
-Assumptions: The previous post introduces how duplicates and message re-ordering can happen
----

-## Introduction
+# Introduction
 (Delivery guarantees)[TODO: link-to-the-previous-post] of modern messaging infrastructures make it non-trivial to build robust distributed systems.
-This post goes through problems that system builders have to tackle and shows how idempotency can help.
-Not some generic idempotency though but quite a special flavor.

-## Unboxing idempotency

-One of the most commonly used definitions of idempotency says that:

-> An operation `f` is idempotent if `f(f(x)) = f(x)`.

-Put differently, this means that no matter how many times an operation is applied on input `x` the outcome is the same as if the operation was performed just once.
+ - We will talk about effects one should expect
+ - We will show those can affect distributed system state on a concrete example
+ - We will sketch how one can cope with those in real-world systems

+# A system

-As any mathematical definition this looks a bit dry so it's useful see what `f` and `x` mean in practice.
-We will assume that our system consists of endpoints, each owning a distinct piece of state.
-Every endpoint processes input messages one by one, modifying its internal state and producing new messages.
-Finally, the only way for the endpoints to communicate is by sending messages (1).
+We will assume that systems in focus consists of endpoints, each owning a distinct piece of state.
+Every endpoint processes input messages, modifying its internal state and producing new messages.
+Finally, endpoints communicate using persistent messaging with at-least-once delivery guarantee.

+This covers pretty wide range of systems.
+Most notably service-based architectures build on top of modern messaging infrastructure - both on-prem and in the cloud (1-0).

 *Diagram*: endpoint with the state that processes a message multiple times

-In this context `f` stands for business logic executed when a message gets processed and `x` represents the value of the state used during business logic execution as well as messages produced.
-The result of message execution i.e. `f(x)` captures the modified version of the state and all messages created.
+At-least-once delivery means that (no surprise here) any in-flight message gets delivered - possibly multiple times.
+This is a direct consequence of protocols used for infrastructure-to-receiver communication.
+A message will be redeliver until it gets acknowledged by the receiver.
+Even if the receiver got the message and processed it successfully, the message will be send once more if the acknowledgement failed to reach the infrastructure.

+Duplicates get created also when messages are sent.
+Any producer can't assume that a message has been delivered and stored by the infrastructure until it gets an acknowledgement.

+Message re-delivery logic executes individually for each message.
+For example, if there are two in-flight messages and processing fails for the first one the re-delivery will happen with some delay and the other message will be delivered in the meantime (1-1).

+There is nothing that prevents duplication and re-ordering from happening at the same.
+Those two effects combined make any duplication and re-ordering of in-flight messages possible.

+*Diagram*: in-flight messages and possible processings: 1. dups, 2. dups + re-ordering, 3. both

+TODO: quick walk through the diagram

-## The system
+# The system

-Let's look at a system that models a moving target shooting range.
-It consists of a single `ShootingRange` endpoint which stores shooting target's location `{ int: TargetPosition }` and processes `FireAt : { int: Position }` messages.
+Let's look at a system that models a moving target shooting range to see practical consequences of message duplication and re-ordering.

+We will start with a single `ShootingRange` endpoint which stores shooting target's location `{ int: TargetPosition }` and processes `FireAt : { int: Position }` messages.

 Whenever `FireAt` message gets processed the endpoint produces either `Hit` or `Missed` event to indicate the result: